 A chase is a vertical box-like structure built to enclose the gas appliance and/or its vent system.
-In cooler climates the vent should enclosed inside the chase.

 NOTICE: Treatment of ceiling firestops and wall shield firestops and construction of the chase may vary with the type of building.
 These instructions are not substitutes for the requirements of local building codes.
 Therefore, you MUST check local building codes to determine the requirements to these steps.